 Posted: Tue 19th Jul 2022

 At Enterprise Nation, we love to recognise small businesses across the UK that are making a conscious effort to be sustainable.
-With our partners Aviva and TSB, we've launched our Sustainable Small Business Awards to champion the achievements of our nation's small businesses.
+We've launched our Sustainable Small Business Awards to champion the achievements of our nation's small businesses.

 Nominations are open until 11:59pm (UK time) on Wednesday 3 August 2022, so there's still time to put forward any business you believe has taken praiseworthy steps to become more sustainable.